kittsville/SoCraTesUK-2019-Notes/README.md

 # SoCraTesUK 2019 Notes
 Lessons learnt from the 2019 software conference SoCraTes UK

+While I missed the event there was a company speed-dating session and with [notes on what people looked for](https://github.com/lscc/socrates-uk/wiki/Where-Are-All-the-Good-Workplaces-At%3F) in companies they applied to.
+This could be of use to improve our (Intent HQ's) job specs.

 ## Thursday
 - Evening - Icebreaker discussions and socialising
   - Key takeaway was the importance of psychological safety for affective inter-team communication